 However, Charter and Comcast have seemed more focused on the 3.5 GHz Citizens Broadband Radio Service band (CBRS), as well as the 3.7-4.2 GHz band, also known as the lower C-band.

-Speaking at the Mobile World Congress Americas event in Los Angeles last month, Craig Cowden, senior VP of wireless technology at Charter, remarked, “I do think millimeter wave has some propagation issues that will limit its effectiveness in terms of a true mobility layer.”
+Speaking at the Mobile World Congress Americas event in Los Angeles last month, Charter senior vice president of wireless technology Craig Cowden said, “I do think millimeter wave has some propagation issues that will limit its effectiveness in terms of a true mobility layer.”